merwaaan/megado/notes.md

     - no UI (Window plane not shown).
     - character fires his weapon backward!

+- Zombies Ate My Neighbors:
+	- the film roll on the character select screen must be transparent (how is this done?)
+	- plane scrolling is visible at the right of the screen

+- Tale Spin: wait for @FF000E to be written to (during an interrupt?)

 # Games that seem to wait for the Z80:

 - Daffy Duck in Hollywood @1D7BC8